-The floor of the mouth contains two paired salivary glands, the submandibular and sublingual glands.
+The floor of the mouth contains two paired salivary glands, the submandibular gland and sublingual gland.
 A fascial strain pattern can arise from the neck, traverse through each cell of these glands, and extend into the lower lip and chin areas.

 This fascial strain can cause both malfunction of the glands and red rashes.
 When we see these red blotches on a baby‘s face and/or body, a red flag denotes the distinct possibility of systemic fascial strain pulling into that specific area.